masae-kobayashi-wen/Peer-Tutoring-Effect-Analysis/README.md

 - **Self-Starters**: 23% of untutored students who made progress independently
 - **Challenge Group**: 77% of untutored students with no progress

+## Results Summary
+This analysis provided evidence-based recommendations that:
+- Justified expansion of the tutoring program
+- Identified specific student segments for targeted intervention
+- Established a framework for ongoing program evaluation

 ## Data Privacy Note
 All data files containing student information have been excluded from this repository to protect privacy.
 The notebooks demonstrate the analysis process and results without exposing sensitive information.